Leased Fishing Access

 Guadalupe River downstream from Canyon Lake

-Rio Raft & Resort
+Rio Guadalupe Resort

 Located on the east side of River Road at the fourth bridge crossing in the city of Sattler.
 See map.

 Lease period: December 6, 2013 – March 7, 2014

 Provides 950 feet of bank access upstream of fourth bridge crossing on River Road along the west side of the river.
 Anglers can wade fish both upstream and downstream.
 The next free public downstream take-out for float trips is the TPWD lease access site at Mountain Breeze Campground (lat 29.806575, long -98.154115) located approximately 5.5 miles downstream below the third bridge crossing.
 Take-out locations for shorter float trips are available for a fee.
 Anglers wishing to float a shorter stretch should check with the Rio Raft and Resort staff to make arrangements for a shuttle and/or alternate take-out location.

 Rainbow and brown trout, Guadalupe bass, smallmouth bass.
 This site is stocked by TPWD with rainbow trout from December – February.
 Check the trout schedule for specific stocking dates.

 Access is open from 30 minutes before sunrise to 30 minutes after sunset each day for angling from the banks and launching non-motorized boats, canoes, kayaks, or other floatable devices for the purpose of fishing.
 Vehicle and trailer parking by anglers shall be in designated areas only and uses covered by this lease include only the items above associated with angling.